menacit/logging_course/26-linux_audit.md

 Generated audit records can be consumed by a user-space application for processing/storage.

-Only supports one consumer at a time.
+Only supports one consumer at a time\*.

 ![bg right:30%](images/26-bird.jpg)